memtest86plus/memtest86plus/README.md

 and is a source of confusion.
 The components are not necessarily bad but certain combinations may need to be avoided.

-In the vast majority of cases errors reported by PCMemTest are valid.
-There are some systems that cause PCMemTest to be confused about the size of memory and it will try to test non-existent memory.
+In the vast majority of cases errors reported by Memtest86+ are valid.
+There are some systems that cause Memtest86+ to be confused about the size of memory and it will try to test non-existent memory.
 This will cause a large number of consecutive addresses to be reported as bad and generally there will be many bits in error.
 If you have a relatively small number of failing addresses and